 Create a New Territory

-Remember that as you create these territories, you should define them based on the customer segments and groupings you defined above.
+Remember, as you create these territories, you should define them based on the customer segments and groupings you defined above.
 If you decided to segment your customers geographically, your territories will reflect the locations where your sales reps are assigned to manage customer accounts.
 For example, you’ll notice that we’ve created three territories, each based on the state where the customers are located.

 Name Your Territory

 If you are creating a large number of territories, you might consider including an identifier like a territory number as a part of the name.
 For example, if you have many geographic territories, you might label them “01-NY North,” “02-NY West,” “03-NY South,” and so on, helping you quickly refer to them later.
-This also helps when you use more than one type of territory, like if you have geographic territories, but also have carved out specific industry verticals separately.
+This also helps when you use more than one type of territory, such as if you have geographic territories, but also have carved out specific industry verticals separately.

 Define Territory Rules

-Freshsales can help you do this automatically using rules based on any of the data you have about an account in your CRM.
+Freshsales can do this automatically using rules based on any of the data you have about an account in your CRM.
 It also supports multiple rules per territory, which is especially helpful if you are creating hybrid territories.
 For example, you may have defined your territories by both location and industry, and want to create rules to assign educational institutions in Michigan.

-To do this, Select “Add a Rule,” choose the variable you want to use to define the territory, and enter the information, like “Michigan,” for example.
+To do this, select “Add a Rule,” choose the variable you want to use to define the territory, and enter the information, like “Michigan,” for example.
 In our example, you would then add a second rule, and define “Industry” as “education.”
-Keep in mind that the territory rules you use in Freshsales will automatically organize your existing contacts according to territory, so be sure that you’re consistent in how you define them.
+Keep in mind that the territory rules you use in Freshsales will automatically organize your existing contacts according to a territory, so be sure that you’re consistent in how you define them.